paper-engineer/laser-gallery/docs/_pages/resources.md

 A NOTE ABOUT COMMERCIAL LICENSING AND REMIXING

+each inkscape layer becomes a lightburn layer and then lightburn will treat it as a single object (possibly grouped?) it will import all layers, so save a different copy if you want to keep your working docs separate

 ### online tools

 https://laserprofit.eu/en/ has a list of useful sites for design (like geargenerator, which is so cool) and a profit calculator